 4. Bathe

 The same principle as filtering your water, how clean will you really feel bathing out of a pond or puddle?
 Fill up your collapsible bucket, let the water settle, and bathe at camp.
-Maybe even dump in some hot water to the mix and make your clean up especially nice.
+Maybe even dump in some hot water to the mix and make your clean up even more enjoyable.
 This would be great for winter.

 5. Laundry